web3privacy/news/README.md

 ## Weekly frequency

 The news is divided to calendar weeks.
 At the end of each week the news is taken, polished and published in the form of a newsletter.

+### Weekly checklist
+1. collect all suggestions from the input funnels and create a records from them
+2. check all items, add categories and other mandatory parameters